 Under a feature of Washington University in St. Louis’ dual-degree program, each year the Pomona College faculty liaison is authorized to award one two-year merit scholarship, covering half-tuition at Washington University, to a suitably qualified Pomona College candidate about to enter the dual-degree program with a Pomona grade-point average of at least 10.5 (i.e., equivalent to 3.5 on a 4.0-point scale).

-In addition to completing the requirements and prerequisites as noted above, students who participate in the Combined 3-2 Plan in Engineering must make satisfactory progress toward a Pomona science major in their third year.
-Normally, this implies that by the end of the junior year the student has taken at least five other upper-division courses in physical science and mathematics, selected in close consultation with the faculty advisor, from among those courses normally required for a major in physics or chemistry.
+In addition to completing the requirements and prerequisites as noted above, students who participate in the Combined 3-2 Plan in Engineering must make satisfactory progress toward a Pomona major in their third year.
+Although a science major is not required, it is difficult to satisfy both the Pomona General Education requirements, the pre-engineering requirements, and the requirements for a non-science major in the three years at Pomona.
+Normally, “satisfactory progress” implies that by the end of the junior year the student has taken at least five other upper-division courses in physical science and mathematics, selected in close consultation with the faculty advisor, from among those courses normally required for a major in physics, chemistry or computer science.
 The requirements of the second institution should also be carefully considered during the three years at Pomona in consultation with the advisor.

 Washington Semester Program of Claremont McKenna College

-Claremont McKenna College operates a semester program in Washington, D.C., which combines traditional coursework with an emphasis on internships in a wide variety of public and private organizations.
+Claremont McKenna College provides a semester-long program in Washington, D.C., which combines traditional coursework with an emphasis on internships in a wide variety of public and private organizations.
 This program is open to applicants from Pomona College and is offered both semesters.

-Academic work in the program consists of a full-time internship, two weekly seminars and a research project.
+Academic work in the program consists of a full-time, course-based internship, two weekly seminars and a research project.
 Four course credits are earned by successfully completing all of these activities.